johann-solo/oliveandmango.github.io/site/content/blog/2019-02-19-quick-and-delicious-pasta-and-chickpeas.md

 1. In a medium heavy bottom pot or deep skillet, heat the 2 tablespoons of olive oil over medium heat.
 2. When the oil is hot, add the onions and cook, stirring often, until soft and translucent, and just starting to get some colour on them.
-3. Add garlic and chili flakes and rosemary and cook for a minute until fragrant and then add the tomatoes and paste and then season with salt and cook, stirring occasionally, until the tomatoes have thickened slightly, just a few minutes.
+3. Add garlic and chili flakes and rosemary and cook for a minute until fragrant and then add the paste then tomatoes with bayleaf.
+Season with salt and cook, stirring occasionally, until the tomatoes have thickened slightly, just a few minutes.
 4. Add the chickpeas, pasta and broth or water, and bring to a boil and then lower the heat to a simmer and cook, stirring frequently to keep from sticking, until the pasta is al dente and the sauce has thickened, approx 9-12 minutes.
 5. Season with salt and black pepper to taste.
 6. Remove from heat and serve immediately garnished with chopped parsley and a drizzle of finishing oil.